 In that spirit, here is a step-by-step guide to developing your own TED-caliber talk:

-• Small problem, global scale: When thinking about how your expertise can change the world, think about how your knowledge can solve a huge problem with a simple solution.
+When thinking about how your expertise can change the world, think about how your knowledge can solve a huge problem with a simple solution.
 For example, Tristram Stuart turned his expertise into a book, Waste, about food waste across the globe, and then into a popular presentation on how we can eliminate food waste across the globe.
 His hypothesis was that if we make clear just how much food is being wasted, people would demand that we no longer waste as much.
-By simply showing people how much food was wasted (a small act), he has been able to work against a global problem, and has become a successful TED presenter in the process.
+By simply showing people how much food was wasted (a small act), he has been able to work against a global problem and has become a successful TED presenter in the process.

-• Build your argument.
 Set the scene for your presentation: state what the problem is, what the solution is, and how your idea can achieve it.
-Often, if you work backwards from your great idea, you’ll lose the momentum of your presentation, and the audience won’t be as well acquainted with the problem you’re solving.
-By building to it, you make your solution seem inevitable.
+Often, if you work

-• Practice, Practice, Practice.
 Who should you give your presentation to?
 Everyone.
 “Use your friends!
 Your colleagues!
 Your family!
-Practice a version of a talk in the form of a story at The Moth, as long as you think it would fit the theme!
+Practice a version of your Talk in the form of a story at The Moth, as long as you think it would fit the theme!
 Maybe even try an Open Mic Night and tell a story,” Sasha recommends.

 Try to keep in mind however, that the presentation is still going to be a massive simplification of your expertise and what you’ve spent so much time writing about.
 Make sure people see how complex your field is, enough so that, of course, they’ll want to read your books.
 As Salon’s Alex Pareene reminds us, TED specializes in “drastically oversimplified explanations of complex problems.”
 So don’t think you have to solve everything in one PowerPoint.
 Just get the audience excited enough to look into your field, and see an old problem in a new way.